-First of all if you are about to start or are going through the K1 Visa , I suggest that you become a member of Visa Journey which is an online immigration community.
+First of all, if you are about to start or are going through the K1 Visa, I suggest that you become a member of Visa Journey which is an online immigration community.
 The whole site is an absolute goldmine and it made the process so much easier for us – plus it’s free to join!
 It also gives you the ability to ask questions and discuss with those who have done or are currently going through the same visa processes.
-It really helps having a support system of like-minded people and it will keep you sane throughout the waiting periods!
+It really helps to have a support system of like-minded people and it will keep you sane throughout the waiting periods!

 It can be a bit overwhelming, the process is quite long and it is expensive – but obviously totally worth it at the end!
-All in all, it’s going to have taken us roughly about 7 months for the actual process but there were a couple of months prior to that which involved organising all the evidence/information required for our application and A LOT of reading!
+All in all, it’s going to have taken us roughly about 7 months for the actual process but there were a couple of months prior to that which involved organizing all the evidence/information required for our application and A LOT of reading!

 Submitting your I-129f Petition

-The first thing you are going to have to do is send of your I-129f petition, this is sent by the petitioner (US Citizen) to the US Citizenship and Immigration Services (USCIS), full information of where to send the petition and the forms needed can be found here.
+The first thing you are going to have to do is send off your I-129f petition, this is sent by the petitioner (US Citizen) to the US Citizenship and Immigration Services (USCIS), full information of where to send the petition and the forms needed can be found here.
 There are also step by step guides which are available on Visa Journey, before preparing your petition.
 I suggested reading them and looking at the flow chart which outlines the entire K1 visa process in depth – for that reason I won’t be going into an insane amount of detail about the forms themselves.